kwalczak80/Speedy-cars/README.md

 The panel contains the following information regarding booked test drives:

 - Booking ID
-- User ID (a user who booked test drive)
+- User ID (a user who booked a test drive)
 - Name (the user name)
 - Car
 - Car ID
-- Email (email address that user provided during test drive booking process)
+- Email (the email address that the user provided during the test drive booking process)
-- Phone (phone number that user provided during test drive booking process)
+- Phone (phone number that the user provided during the test drive booking process)

 ![Test drive booking panel](docs/images/existing-features/admin-area/test-drive-booking-view-panel.JPG)

 ### Admin panel – ability to select cars that will be displayed on the page

 This feature allows the business owner to enable or disable the car to be visible on the website.
-There is no need to delete the car from the database if for some reason the business owner does not want it to be displayed on the website(i.e. the car is reserved or not ready for sale).
+There is no need to delete the car from the database if, for some reason, the business owner does not want it to be displayed on the website(i.e., the car is reserved or not ready for sale).

 ![Is for sale feature](docs/images/existing-features/admin-area/is-for-sale-feature.JPG)

-If the **Is for sale** check box is selected the car will be shown on the website.
+If the **Is for sale** check box is selected, the car will be shown on the website.

 ![Two cars selected for sale admin panel](docs/images/existing-features/admin-area/two-cars-selected-for-sale.JPG)
 ![Two cars selected for sale cars page](docs/images/existing-features/admin-area/two-cars-selected-for-sale-cars-page.JPG)
 ![Two cars selected for sale search page](docs/images/existing-features/admin-area/two-cars-selected-for-sale-search-page.JPG)

-If all **Is for sale** check boxes are deselected an appropriate message will be displayed on the screen.
+If all **Is for sale** check boxes are deselected, an appropriate message will be displayed on the screen.

 ![All cars deselected for sale admin panel](docs/images/existing-features/admin-area/all_cars_deselected-admin-panel.JPG)
 ![All cars deselected for sale cars page](docs/images/existing-features/admin-area/all_cars_deselected.JPG)